 Ideal Response logo

 A professor from the University of Manchester claims that tens of thousands of people in the UK are affected by mould.
-And while there are thousands of varieties of mould, only about ten of these actually cause any health concerns, and then they are namely sinusitis, bronchitis and other respiratory conditions and allergies.
+While there are thousands of varieties of mould, only about ten of these actually cause any health concerns.
+They are namely sinusitis, bronchitis and other respiratory conditions and allergies.

 The housing health and safety rating system (HHSRS), which local councils use to determine if there are health risks within rented accommodation, declared mould and damp as a “Category 1 Hazard” in 2001 – the same category as exposed wiring, broken boilers, rats and vermin.
 If an assessment shows that there are Category 1 Hazards present, the council must take action.